ARUNKUMAR6006/Detection-operators/README.md

-# Detection-operators
-This project performs point, edge, and line detection on an image using OpenCV in Python.
-It uses Laplacian for point detection and Prewitt &amp; Sobel operators for edge detection.
-Canny edge detection and Hough Transform are applied to detect and draw lines on the image.
+This project performs point, edge, and line detection on images using OpenCV in Python.
+It applies Laplacian for point detection and Prewitt & Sobel operators for edge detection.
+Canny edge detection and Hough Transform are used for line detection.
+The program displays results at each stage for visual comparison and analysis.